View full details in the curriculum handbook

-There are four residential courses (nine days overall) to attend and these are supplemented by a weekly programme on the University’s Online Resources.
-You will be assigned a University tutor who visits once per term to assess your progress and guide your development.
-You will be assessed by both your mentor and your tutor and there are three assignments to complete.
+There are four residential courses (nine days overall) to attend and these are supplemented by a weekly programme on the University’s online resources.
+You will be assigned a university tutor who visits once per term to assess your progress and guide your development.
+You will be supported and assessed by both your mentor and your tutor; there are three essays to write.

-For teachers undertaking their first year of teaching we highly recommend your participation in our Ab Initio course as an addition to the PGCE.
+For teachers undertaking their first year of teaching we highly recommend participation in our Ab Initio course as an addition to the PGCE.
 This will provide you with some basic knowledge and skills to start teaching.

 Your subject specialism

 Different school subjects demand different teaching methods and resources, so part of the residential course will be taught by a subject specialist.
 Our subject specialists this year include Art, Music, Design Technology, Business Studies & Economics, Biology, Chemistry, Physics, Maths, Computer Science, English, Drama, Classics, Modern Languages, Geography, History, Religious Studies, Psychology, and PE.